AceGK/imperial-archive/README.md

 ## 📝 License

-© Games Workshop - All Warhammer 40,000 content and imagery is property of Games Workshop.
+**© Games Workshop** - All Warhammer 40,000 content and imagery is property of Games Workshop.

+**Imperial Archive** is an unofficial, fan-made database and reading guide for the Warhammer universe.
+This site is not affiliated with or endorsed by Games Workshop.
+All Warhammer® and Warhammer 40,000® trademarks, logos, names, and images are the property of Games Workshop Limited.

 ---